JLPLabs/monetary/README.rst

 This library does not use the system locale.
-Instead we give a rough approximation by allowing the user to define the symbols used for the thousands separator and the decimal point; which the default is ',' and '.', respectively.
+Instead we give a rough approximation by allowing the user to define the symbols used for the thousands separator, the decimal point, and currency symbol; which the default is ',', '.', and '$' respectively.

-Unlike in [1], there is currently no mechanism to change the currency symbol.

 The library provides two functions, as shown by the record definition::

   local type M = record
-    setsep:   function(thou: string, dec: string)
+    localize: function(thou: string, dec: string, cur: string)
     strfmon:  function(fmt: string, val: number): string end